shriuken/starcraft2ai/README.md

 ## Project Description

-Inspired by recent advances in game-playing AI, we are attempting to address a similarly themed, albeit different problem - creating an SC2 AI agent that operates at human APM (actions per minute), up to ~300apm.
+Inspired by recent advances in game-playing AI, we are attempting to address a similarly themed, albeit different problem - creating an SC2 AI agent that operates at human APM (actions per minute), up to ~400apm.
 Current SC2 AI agents abuse the fact that agents are able to take an inhuman number of actions extraordinarily quickly (such as 5000apm).
-Our goal is to restrict APM down to ~300apm in order to model our AI off of human capabilities and to more-effectively learn  decisions.
-With a hard-limit of ~300apm, any given action taken will have more importance than if the bot had a higher limit, such as ~5000apm.
+Our initial goal was to restrict APM down to ~300apm in order to model our AI off of human capabilities and to more-effectively learn  decisions.
+However, we settled on an upper limit of ~480apm, which is still human attainable by the most skilled players.
+With a hard-limit of ~480apm, any given action taken will have more importance than if the bot had a higher limit, such as ~5000apm.

 We are scoping our project in the following manner:
   * the agent will play as [Terran](http://us.battle.net/sc2/en/game/race/terran/)
-  * against a (yet-to-be-determined) stock Blizzard AI controlled target race
+  * against a Very Easy Terran AI provided in the retail version of the game
-  * on a (yet-to-be-determined) 1v1 ladder map.
+  * on the maps Simple64 and flat64.

 ## User Stories & Design Diagrams